mjpitz/emc/README.md

 ```

 This starts a web server for you to interact with on `localhost:8080`.
 If `:8080` is already in use, you can configure
-the bind address be passing the `-bind_address` flag with the desired host and port.
+the bind address by passing the `-bind_address` flag with the desired host and port.

 ![Screenshot](screenshot.png)